lessload/DNSCrypt-reload/README.md

 1. download `dnscrypt-proxy-winXX-x.x.x.zip` ( [source](https://github.com/DNSCrypt/dnscrypt-proxy/releases/) ) and place `winXX` folder same directory as `lessload-installer.bat`

-2. run `lessload-installer.bat` _{run as admin}_ to install <br/>(it will install loopback to all interface & block all internet by default)
+2. run `lessload-installer.bat` _[run as admin]_ to install <br/>(it will install loopback to all interface & block all internet by default)

-3. one click `Reload-dnscrypt.bat` _{run as admin}_ to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.
+3. one click `Reload-dnscrypt.bat` _[run as admin]_ to access internet with dnscrypt, script will automatic detect internet or wait for you to login through Web Portal and run dnscrypt-proxy.

 ( recommend you to run script before connect wifi , Web Captive Portal will not show if you run script after )<br/>
 ( no need to stop service just restart to get internet connection back )